 BIRD BATH AND TABLE

-A bird bath provides birds with somewhere to drink and bathe (feather cleaning is essential) and a bird table holding a variety of foods will attract various of our feathered friends.
+A bird bath provides birds with somewhere to drink and bathe (feather cleaning is essential) and a bird table holding a variety of foods will attract various feathered friends.
 Peanuts in dispensers are favoured by Blue Tits, Coal Tits and Great Tits, but Greenfinches, Nuthatches, Siskins and even Woodpeckers might be seen pecking at the nuts.
 Seeds and specially purchased bird food sprinkled on the table will attract Finches, Robins, Sparrows and Starlings.
 Half a fresh coconut provides much needed energy for small birds.
 Once the shell is empty it can be used to hold a bird cake mix (recipe available from RSPB).

 DO NOT USE